aditya47github/javaLearn/README.md

 # javaLearn
-learn easily and understand java concept from zero level.
+learn easily and understand java concept from zero level with problem solving.